sapegin/washingcode-book/manuscript/120_Linting.md

 I> We talk about code style in the [Code style](#code-style) chapter.

-Like any tool, linters can make our lives easier and our codebase more consistent and free of bugs, or they could be abused and make our lives full of pain.
+Like any tool, linters can make our lives easier, keeping our codebases more consistent and free of bugs.
+But if abused, with too many rigid or unnecessary rules, they can fill our lives with pain.

 Almost anything that automates or simplifies bug fixing or code reviews is worth implementing as a linter rule.
 However, there are many, many ways linting can go wrong, and that is what we’re going to talk about in this chapter.